 Published by C.L.
 Peache

-After living in various parts of the UK, including Wakefield, York, Derby, and the Yorkshire Dales, I now live in Nottinghamshire on a Narrowboat.
+After living in various parts of the UK, including Wakefield, York, Derby, and the Yorkshire Dales, I now live on a Narrowboat cruising the canal network.
 I enjoy reading, writing, travelling, walking, kayaking, watching all forms of motorbike racing and socialising (networking).

-At the beginning of my writing journey, I started a blog which tracks the ups and downs of writing, trying to get published and self-publishing.
-I need to mention that my blog posts are usually visited by ‘Brackets’!
+At the beginning of my writing journey, I started my blog which tracks the ups and downs of writing. ((I need to mention that my blog posts are usually visited by ‘Brackets’!))

-My fantasy series, Festival of Time is now complete with the publication of Book Three: Battle in November 2022 which now joins, Festival of Time: Book Two: Rescue, and Festival of Time: Book One: Escape.
-Click ‘books’ on my website to find out more and follow me on social media for updates - I love chatting with readers and authors.
+My fantasy series, Festival of Time was completed with the publication of Book Three: Battle in November 2022 and now joins, Book Two: Rescue, and Book One: Escape.
+Click ‘books’ on my website to find out more and follow me on social media for updates – I love chatting with readers and authors.

-I am part of a wonderful writing group in Newark: Fosseway Writers and I have a story in The Brinwade Chronicles, which is a collection of 28 Gothic stories by 13 writers.
-I’ve also contributed to a Fosseway collaborate novel, Burning Old School Ties and our latest anthology, Blood, Sweat and Typewriters They are all available on Amazon.
-We are working on our project for 2023.
+I’m part of a wonderful writing group based in Newark; The Fosseway Writers and have stories in various anthologies including; The Brinwade Chronicles, which is a collection of 28 Gothic stories by 13 writers.
+Burning Old School Ties, Blood, Sweat and Typewriters and our latest book, Writings on the Walls, Available on Amazon.

 Current projects:

-I'm very excited to start rewriting my psychological series, which will hopefully be published in 2023!
+I’m very excited to start rewriting my psychological series, which will hopefully be published in 2024!

 View all posts by C.L.
 Peache